Maritims/website/README.md

 ## Run and develop locally

-To run the website locally for development, run `./dev.sh` to start a web server listening on port 3000 serving the static content from `website/src`.
+To run the website locally for development, run `npm run dev` to start a web server listening on port 3000 serving the static content from `website/src`.

 ## Deploy to production

-Run `./deploy.sh` to build and deploy the container images for the website and guestbook modules.
+Run `npm run build` and `./deploy.sh` to build and deploy the container images for the website and guestbook modules.